 The Junior High School program offers a specialized and enhanced curriculum that is designed to immerse the student in meaningful contexts as she learns about literature, society, history, economics, mathematics, science, technology, health, music, dance, fitness, and sports.
 The program forms young women to be apprentices for life in the community and society.
 It helps the student find her place in the world and prepares her to become an active and engaged citizen.

 The Senior High School program is designed according to the philosophy of transformative education in the Assumption.
 The program prepares the learners to become individuals who are inspired by their Christian beliefs to actively contribute to the transformation of society – first as students and then as professionals.
 Assumption Antipolo implements the General Academic Strand of the Academic Track.
-The school’s enriched SHS curriculum aims for the integral formation of all its students.
+The school’s enriched SHS curriculum has provision for four elective clusters: Arts and Design, HUMSS, ABM, and STEM.